13588112254/littlefs/DESIGN.md

 ## Existing designs?

-So what's already out there?
+So, what's already out there?
 There are, of course, many different filesystems, however they often share and borrow feature from each other.
 If we look at power-loss resilience and wear leveling, we can narrow these down to a handful of designs.

-1. First we have the non-resilient, block based filesystems, such as [FAT][fat] and [ext2][ext2].
-These are the the earliest filesystem designs and often the most simple.
+1. First we have the non-resilient, block based filesystems, such as [FAT] and [ext2].
+These are the earliest filesystem designs and often the most simple.
    Here storage is divided into blocks, with each file being stored in a collection of blocks.
 Without modifications, these filesystems are not power-loss resilient, so updating a file is a simple as rewriting the blocks in place.

    ```
                .--------.